siamakn/temp_tutorial_16/docs/T16_3/T16_3_upload_raw_data_files.md

     **Step 5:** From the reader drop-down menu, choose the approperiate reader for your files.
 For this exercise select *xps*.

     **Step 6:** From the nxdl drop-down menu, choose the approperiate application definition for your experiment.
 For this exercise select *NXxps*

-    ??? info "NexusDataConverter readers and the NeXuS application definitions" **A Reader** is a program designed to interpret and extract data from a specific experimental technique or file format.

-        The reader understands the structure and encoding of the particular data format and provides methods for accessing its contents in a programmatically friendly way.
-        It acts as a bridge between raw experimental data and NOMAD by converting the data into the structured file format according to domain-specific application definitions.

-        A list of available readers can be found [here](https://fairmat-nfdi.github.io/pynxtools/reference/plugins.html)

-        **A NeXus application definition** provides a structured specification of the terms and metadata required in an `.nxs` data file for a particular scientific application.
-These definitions outline the minimum set of terms that must be included in the data file for it to be considered valid according to the NeXus format.

-        A list of NeXuS application definitions developed by FAIRmat can be found [here](https://fairmat-nfdi.github.io/nexus_definitions/)

-        NexusDataConverter uses **readers** to interpret the raw data files, and then structures them according to the outlines of the **application definitions**

     **Step 7:** Upload the raw data file `PBTTT_XPS_SPECS_raw.xml`.